 Deals with the devil are being made.

-From birth, they’ve been taught that family is everything.
+From birth, the five O'Brien siblings have been taught that family is everything.

 What will happen when they discover that their family is behind the plot to bring about their downfall?